archkrrr/ST-DAL-Lorebooks/README.md

 ### 2. The Storyline Addon (`Date a Live Arcs.json`)

-This is an **optional but highly recommended** companion file.
+This is the **optional but highly recommended sister lorebook** to the main Core Lorebook.
 It breaks down the entire *Date A Live* anime/light novel plot into sequential arcs.
 - **Purpose:** To give the AI context of "what has happened so far" in the story.
 - **How it Works:** By enabling arcs sequentially, you can guide the roleplay through the canon timeline.
 For example, if you only enable "Arc 1" and "Arc 2," the AI will know that Tohka and Yoshino have been sealed, but it will have no knowledge of Kurumi or the Yamai twins yet.
 - **AI Instructions:** Includes a detailed entry that instructs the AI on how to interpret the arcs and integrate a user's original character into the narrative logically.